-The only animals admitted will be cat, dogs and other domesticated species that are contained in a crate and have a collar and leash.
+The only animals admitted will be cat, dogs and other non-venomous domesticated species.
+Owners are required to have a crate, leash and collar for their pets.

 The Mandatory Evacuation Shelter will be operated similar to people shelters, and like people shelters, you will not be able to register or reserve a space.

 Pet owners are required to stay at the shelter.

 Residents must make their own emergency plan that includes arrangements for evacuation and sheltering of family and pets.
 Options for hotels or motels that accept pets are available at

 http://www.petswelcome.com/ .
 Pet owners should also check with friends and relatives outside the affected areas where the hurricane is predicted to hit for a possible safe location during the storm.

 The Mandatory Evacuation Pet Shelter should be a last resort!

 Pet owners should be aware that there are risks whenever multiple pets are housed in close quarters.
 The most serious is the spread of disease.
 Vaccinations have to be administered in advance of disease exposure to provide protection.
 Check with your veterinarian about which vaccines are recommended for your pet and when they should be given.
 Unfortunately, even with the best precautions and care, pets in shelters may be exposed to parasites, bacteria, viruses and other communicable conditions.
 Your pet will be stressed in a mass housing situation and due to the hurricane.
 This will also affect your pet's health and its ability to fight off illness.

 Regardless of where you go during the storm, bring the following items with you: